UPDATE 2020-01-28: The original article has been updated also adding performance considerations.

-The DAX language is growing thanks to the monthly updates of Power BI, which gradually introduce new features later made available also in Analysis Services and Power Pivot.
-The July 2017 release of Power BI Desktop includes a new tool function called SELECTEDVALUE.
-This function does not introduce anything new – it just simplifies the syntax required in common coding patterns, as you will see in a few of the possible uses presented after the description of the SELECTEDVALUE syntax.
+The DAX language grows over time thanks to the monthly updates of Power BI, which gradually introduce new features later made available also in Analysis Services and Power Pivot.
+The SELECTEDVALUE function has been introduced in July 2017 and it is available in Power BI Desktop and Analysis Services, but not in Power Pivot for Excel.
+The SELECTEDVALUE function did not introduce a new feature – it just simplifies the syntax required in common coding patterns, as you will see in a few of the possible uses presented after the description of the SELECTEDVALUE syntax.

 SELECTEDVALUE ( Table[column] ) SELECTEDVALUE ( Table[column], "default value" ) SELECTEDVALUE ( Table[column], 0 )